11 December 2018

 Step 1: Begin with HaveIBeenPwned and WHOIS

 Email addresses are one of the most vulnerable, online pieces of information about you.
 Whenever you are registering on a website or creating an account in an app – you are asked to provide your email address.
 And it often happens that websites or apps are being hacked.
-In result – email addresses and all the data about the users may be leaked.
-There are some methods to verify whether given email address has been intercepted.
+As a result – email addresses and all the data about the users may be leaked.
+There are some methods to verify whether a given email address has been intercepted.

 One of the most popular is HaveIBeenPwned.
 It tells you if your email has been found to be a part of a breach.

 Who.is – another search engine.
-It can help you look through a provided website address to find IP history information, domain expiry date and even phone numbers which can be used in social engineering attacks.
+It can help you look through a provided website address to find IP history information, domain expiry date and even phone numbers that can be used in social engineering attacks.